anujkapoor007/kamla/README.md

 For Example:-

 Here we create a token containing 4 blocks, Player_A, Orchestra_A, Symphony_A and Maestro_A.
 Then we assign a version 'A' in versions.put statement.
 You can use any chracter from UrlSafeChar.java, to get a url safe character for your version.
+This system can support upto 65 different version at a time.
+When you use all 65 characters for version, you may consider to start re-using older versions. if you want to support more versions at a time, you may use more characters for versions.
+	- Using 1 character you can support 65 versions.
+	- Using 2 characters you can support 4225 (65^2) different versions, at a given time.
+	- using 3 characters you can support 274,625 (65^3) different versions, at a given time.

 ```
 public class VersionManager {